 Capping Rate Increases

 The next aspect you will want to consider is ensuring there is a reasonable cap to rate increases.
 Even if cost increases are tied to an index as previously discussed, some vendors may choose to tie increases to the rate of inflation, plus a percent.
-An example would be the rate of inflation plus 0.25%.
-In any event, most 3PL contracts are negotiated to cap the rate increase at no more than 3%.
+An example would be the rate of inflation plus a percentage.
+In any event, most 3PL contracts are negotiated to cap the rate increase at a certain percentage.

 There are some exceptions to this that are common, these include: